reactjs/rfcs/README.md

 In practice, React RFCs serve two purposes:

 * **React Team RFCs** are submitted by [React Team members](https://reactjs.org/community/team.html) after extensive (sometimes, multi-month or multi-year) design, discussion, and experimentation.
-In practice, they comprise majority of the RFCs that got merged so far.
+In practice, they comprise the majority of the RFCs that got merged so far.
 The purpose of these RFCs is to preview the design for the community and to provide an opportunity for feedback.
 We read every comment on the RFCs we publish, respond to questions, and sometimes incorporate the feedback into the proposal.
 Since our time is limited, we don't tend to write an RFC for a React feature unless we're very confident that it fits the design.
-Although it might look like most React Team RFCs easily get accepted, in practice it's because 98% of ideas were left on the cutting floor.
-The remaining 2% that we feel very confident and have team consensus on about are the ones that we announce as RFCs for community feedback.
+Although it might look like most React Team RFCs easily get accepted, in practice it's because 98% of ideas were left on the cutting room floor.
+The remaining

+2% that we feel very confident and have team consensus on about are the ones that we announce as RFCs for community feedback.

 * **Community RFCs** can be submitted by anyone.
 In practice, most community RFCs do not get merged.